 A variety of transactions can be tax-free reorganizations for federal income tax purposes.
 To qualify as a tax-free reorganization, a transaction must meet the statutory requirements for one of the types of tax-free reorganizations.
 In addition, a tax-free reorganization generally must also satisfy the three judicial requirements (continuity of interest, continuity of business enterprise, and business purpose) that apply to all tax-free reorganizations.

 The various types of tax-free reorganizations are defined in IRC Section 368(a).
 They include the following:

-These reorganizations are further described below, but for brevity’s sake, the above can be split into three five main types of reorganizations.
-Subsections A, B and C are classified as acquisitive reorganizations, wherein the use of a subsidiary structure is required.
+The reorganizations are further described below, but for brevity’s sake, the above can be split into five main types of reorganizations.
+Subsections A, B, and C are classified as acquisitive reorganizations, wherein the use of a subsidiary structure is required.
 Subsection D through G are all categories of their own, forming the four other types of reorganizations discussed further below.

 IRC Section 368(a)(1) Subsections A through C

 The first three acquisitions outlined above are categorized as acquisitive reorganizations, wherein they are constituted by the acquisition of a subsidiary.

 A tax-free merger and consolidation as outlined IRC Section 368(a)(1)(A) is fairly cut and dry.
 In a merger-type of reorganization, a subsidiary corporation is absorbed into a parent company, following any applicable state law or merger statute.
 A consolidation, on the other hand, involves a combination of two equally grounded companies.
 In terms of business organization, these two companies may actually dissolve and band together as a new corporation.